Multiple Regions Art & Culture, Beaches, Cities, Countryside

 Across continents, a new wave of design-led spaces – from sculptural lodges and museums to off-grid retreats – is reshaping the way we experience beauty, place and stillness

-In an era when luxury design is less about spectacle and more about connection, these seven new destinations offer proof that thoughtful architecture can be both grounding and transformative.
+In an era when luxury design is less about spectacle and more about connection, these design-led destinations offer proof that thoughtful architecture can be both grounding and transformative.
 From Finland’s forests to Chile’s desert, each space reflects an evolving dialogue between nature, culture and craft — where design deepens our sense of place rather than distracting from it.

 Sanctuary in stillness – Mornington Peninsula, Australia